-Rachael Walden offers online therapy sessions via Skype.
-Skype is an online video chat service that allows you to attend a virtual therapy session in the comfort of your home, office or hotel room.
+Rachael Walden and Elaine Lopis offer online therapy sessions via Skype, Zoom or our clinical platform.
+These platforms are online video chat services that allow you to attend a virtual therapy session in the comfort of your home, office or hotel room.

-Rachael Walden is an online Psychologist for Australians and those overseas, provided your technology is adequate.
+Rachael Walden and Elaine Lopis are online Psychologists for Australians and those overseas, provided your technology is adequate.

 If you’re not yet familiar with Skype, it’s a free piece of software that you can quickly download and install on your computer.
 It’s fast to set up and relatively straightforward to use, as long as you have a webcam and either an internal microphone (most computers have one built in) or an external microphone (one that you plug in).
 It can even work on your phone.